Miro0o/Docs-Notes/CS/CyberSecurity/🏰 InfoSec/InfoSec.md

 Logical controls (also called technical controls) use software and data to monitor and control access to information and [computing](https://en.wikipedia.org/wiki/Computing) systems.
 Passwords, network and host-based firewalls, network [intrusion detection](https://en.wikipedia.org/wiki/Intrusion_detection) systems, [access control lists](https://en.wikipedia.org/wiki/Access_control_list), and data encryption are examples of logical controls.

-:warning: An important logical control that is frequently overlooked is **the principle of least privilege,** which requires that an individual, program or system process not be granted any more access privileges than are necessary to perform the task.
+⚠ An important logical control that is frequently overlooked is **the principle of least privilege,** which requires that an individual, program or system process not be granted any more access privileges than are necessary to perform the task.

 - A blatant example of the failure to adhere to the principle of least privilege is logging into Windows as user Administrator to read email and surf the web